General Campus Information

-When potential environmental protection problems exist, staff must:
+When potential environmental protection concerns exist, staff must:

 - Immediately report the concern to the appropriate supervisor, and

-- Contact the Environmental Health and Safety office in Facilities Services.
+- Contact the Environmental Health and Safety office.

 Emergency telephones are located at strategic points around the campus.
 These telephones are for use in the event of an emergency.
 Campus Safety will respond immediately to the location of the call.
 Please see the Campus map for the locations of these telephones.